metosin/testit/README.md

 Very often you want to test that the left side evaluates to a map with some required key/value pairs.
 To help writing this kind of tests the `testit` provides a function `testit.contains/contains`.
-Here's a quic
+Here's a quick
 example:

 ```clj